mooreniemi/suntan/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --input <input>              The location of the Elasticsearch Lucene index [default: tests/resources]
+    -i, --input <input>                The location of the Elasticsearch Lucene index [default: tests/resources/es-idx]
     -o, --output <output>              The location of the Tantivy output index [default:
                                        /tmp/lucky/tantivy-idx]
+    -s, --schema-path <schema-path>    The location of the Tantivy schema [default: tests/resources/tantivy-schema.json]
     -t, --test-query <test-query>      To test that the docs still match, this is sent in as test query [default: lint]
 ```

 ## about